Benzonatate

 Side effects include sleepiness, dizziness, headache, upset stomach, skin rash, hallucinations, and allergic reactions.
-Excessive doses may cause seizures, irregular heartbeat, and death.
-Chewing or sucking on the capsule can lead to laryngospasm, bronchospasm, and circulatory collapse.
+Overdosage can result in serious adverse effects including seizures, irregular heartbeat, cardiac arrest, and death.
+Overdose of only a small number of capsules can be fatal.
+Chewing or sucking on the capsule, releasing the drug into the mouth, can also lead to laryngospasm, bronchospasm, and circulatory collapse.
 It is unclear if use in pregnancy or breastfeeding is safe.
-It works by numbing stretch receptors in the lungs and suppressing the cough reflex in the brain.
+Benzonatate is a local anesthetic and voltage-gated sodium channel blocker.
+It is theorized to work by inhibiting stretch receptors in the lungs, in turn suppressing the cough reflex in the brain.
+Benzonatate is structurally related to other local anesthetics like procaine and tetracaine.

-Benzonatate was approved for medical use in the United States in 1958.
+Benzonatate was discovered in 1956 and was approved for medical use in the United States in 1958.
 It is available as a generic medication.
-Availability worldwide is limited.
-In 2020, it was the 157th most commonly prescribed medication in the United States, with more than 3million prescriptions.
+Availability worldwide is limited, with the drug remaining marketed only in the United States and Mexico.
+In 2023, it was the 122nd most commonly prescribed medication in the United States, with more than 5 million prescriptions.
+A 2023 systematic review found that there is inadequate evidence to support the effectiveness and safety of benzonatate for cough and highlighted rising safety concerns.

 Medical uses

 Cough

 Benzonatate is a prescription non-opioid alternative for the symptomatic relief of cough.
-It has been shown to improve cough associated with a variety of respiratory conditions including asthma, bronchitis, pneumonia, tuberculosis, pneumothorax, opiate-resistant cough in lung cancer, and emphysema.
+It has been found to improve cough associated with a variety of respiratory conditions including asthma, bronchitis, pneumonia, tuberculosis, pneumothorax, opioid-resistant cough in lung cancer, and emphysema.

-Benzonatate also reduces the consistency and volume of sputum production associated with cough in those with chronic obstructive pulmonary disorder (COPD).
+Benzonatate also reduces the consistency and volume of sputum production associated with cough in those with chronic obstructive pulmonary disease (COPD).

-Compared to codeine, benzonatate has been shown to be more effective in reducing the frequency of induced cough in experiments.
+Compared to codeine, benzonatate has been reported to be more effective in reducing the frequency of induced cough in experiments.

 Benzonatate does not treat the underlying cause of the cough.

+According to a 2001 literature review, more than 29 clinical studies have assessed benzonatate for the treatment of cough in more than 2,100 patients.

+A systematic review of the literature of benzonatate for cough was published in 2023.
+The review identified 37 relevant articles including 21 cohort studies, 5 experimental studies, and 11 case studies and series.
+The data were of very low quality.
+Most of the studies on benzonatate are decades old and were conducted shortly after its introduction.
+The systematic review concluded that there is inadequate evidence to support the effectiveness and safety of benzonatate and emphasized rising safety concerns surrounding the drug.
+It further concluded that there is a need for large observational studies or randomized trials to assess the place of benzonatate in modern medicine.

 Hiccups

-Benzonatate has been shown to have use in the suppression of hiccups.
+Benzonatate has been reported to be useful in the suppression of hiccups.